Financial Aid Home

 Federal Regulations require that a student’s eligibility for aid to be recalculated whenever a student withdraws from the university, either officially, unofficially, or receive no credit in a course (an NC grade).

 Though your aid is posted to your account at the start of each semester, you earn the funds as you complete the period.
 If you withdraw, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.
+Once you have completed more than 60% of the semester, you earn all the assistance that you were scheduled to receive for that period.

 The institution must return Title IV funds to the programs from which a student received aid during the semester as soon as possible but no later than 45 days after the date it determines the student withdrew.